cometbft/cometbft/spec/p2p/v0.34/README.md

 specifically, the branch [`v0.34.x`](https://github.com/cometbft/cometbft/tree/v0.34.x) of this repository.

-## Overview

-A CometBFT network is composed of multiple CometBFT instances, hereafter called **nodes**, that interact by exchanging messages.

-CometBFT assumes a partially-connected network model.
-This means that a node is not assumed to be directly connected to every other node in the network.
-Instead, each node is directly connected to a subset of other nodes in the network, hereafter called its **peers**.

-The peer-to-peer (p2p) communication layer is responsible for establishing connections between nodes in a CometBFT network, for managing the communication between a node and its peers, and for intermediating the exchange of messages between peers in CometBFT protocols.

 ## Contents

 The documentation follows the organization of the `p2p` package of CometBFT,